Learn more about relationships as part of the early years foundation stage (EYFS), including advice from experts and suggested activities.

 Children must have a ‘key person’.
 This will either be the childminder or a specific person at a nursery.
 As a child’s key person, you will provide a special relationship for the child and their parents or carers.
 This does not mean replacing parents and carers, but having a close ongoing relationship together.

-In this video, an early years expert explains the importance of numbers in the early years foundation stage framework.
+In this video, an early years expert explains the importance of building trusting relationships in the early years foundation stage framework.
 There are also some tips on how to support children in this area.

 What the EYFS framework says